OpenGene/fastp/README.md

 * For read2 of PE data, the front/tail trimming settings are given with `-F, --trim_front2` and `-T, --trim_tail2`.
 But if these options are not specified, they will be as same as read1 options, which means `trim_front2 = trim_front1` and `trim_tail2 = trim_tail1`.

 # unique molecular identifer (UMI) processing
-UMI is useful for duplication elimination and error correction based on generating consesus of reads originated from a same DNA fragment.
+UMI is useful for duplication elimination and error correction based on generating consensus of reads originated from a same DNA fragment.
 It's usually used in deep sequencing applications like ctDNA sequencing.
 Commonly for Illumina platforms, UMIs can be integrated in two different places: `index` or head of `read`.
 To enable UMI processing, you have to enable `-U` or `--umi` option in the command line, and specify `--umi_loc`  to specify the UMI location, it can be one of:
 * `index1` the first index is used as UMI.
 If the data is PE, this UMI will be used for both read1/read2.
 * `index2` the second index is used as UMI.
 PE data only, this UMI will be used for both read1/read2.